Skip to main content

 Phoenix, Arizona 85007

 The ACC does not currently offer same day service for LLC formation.
-For processing updates, please visit the ACC Corporations Division Document Processing Times website.
+For up to date processing times, please visit the ACC Corporations Division Document Processing Times website.

 If the Articles of Organization meet all filing requirements and all fees are paid, the LLC is formed when the Articles or Organization are delivered to the Arizona Corporate Commission.
 If the filing requirements are not met or the required fees are not paid, the ACC will send notice that additional information is needed to comply with the requirements.
 You will have thirty days from that notice to meet the requirements.